RosterElf Logo

 What are rostering HR policies?

-Rostering policies establish clear guidelines for how employee work schedules are created, communicated and managed.
-They cover everything from shift allocation and availability management to swap procedures and dispute resolution.
+Rostering policies set clear rules for how employee work schedules are created, published, communicated and changed.
+They cover advance notice, shift allocation, availability, swaps, maximum hours, rest periods and how rostering disputes are resolved.

 COREROSTERING